federicorossatto/PLAN2SHOW/README.md

 ## AI-assisted development

-PLAN2SHOW is a **vibe-coded, AI-assisted software project** created and directed by **Federico Rossatto**.

-AI tools were used to support:

-- code generation;
-- debugging;
-- refactoring;
-- documentation;
-- automated-test generation;
-- review of possible edge cases.

-The project concept, lighting workflow, feature requirements, stage-profile design, operational decisions and final acceptance were defined by the project author.
+PLAN2SHOW itself contains no AI component; it is a deterministic compiler.
+The term "AI-assisted" refers to how the software was developed, not to its runtime behavior.

+Federico Rossatto defined the project concept, the lighting workflow, the Excel/Actions syntax, the stage-profile format, and all operational decisions, and used AI tools to assist with writing, debugging, refactoring, documentation and test generation.
-AI-generated or AI-assisted code can contain mistakes.
-For this reason, PLAN2SHOW includes automated tests, input validation, explicit warnings and a requirement to inspect generated commands before live use.

-The use of AI-assisted development does not mean the software is guaranteed to be correct or safe for every console, show file, fixture patch or production environment.
+AI-assisted code can still contain errors.
+For this reason, PLAN2SHOW includes automated tests, input validation and explicit warnings, and this documentation repeatedly recommends verifying generated commands before live use.
+None of these measures guarantee correctness or safety for every console, show file, fixture patch or production environment.

 ---